harshitpaunikar1/local-business-profit-planning/.github/project-buildup-history.md

 - Task summary: Did the cost structure analysis for the Local Business Profit Planning case study.
 Broke down fixed and variable costs, identified which cost categories scaled with revenue and which were step-function changes at certain business volumes.
 The biggest insight was that the payroll cost had a step change at the point where a second shift was needed — that inflection point defined a key capacity constraint in the planning model.
 - Deliverable: Fixed vs variable cost breakdown done.
 Payroll step-function inflection point identified.
+## 2024-11-04 - Day 5: Break-even analysis

+- Task summary: Added a break-even analysis to the Local Business Profit Planning case study.
+Computed break-even revenue for each cost scenario and plotted the margin waterfall chart showing how each cost category reduces profit from gross revenue to net.
+The waterfall chart made the cost structure much more intuitive than the table version had been.
+Also computed payback period for the capital investment assumption.
+- Deliverable: Break-even and payback period analysis added.
+Margin waterfall chart created.